dbp/website/essays/2014-10-05-why-test-in-haskell.markdown

 But having massive input and output spaces is not necessarily a reason not to be using randomized testing.
-Indeed, this is exactly the kind of thing that fuzz-testing of web browsers, for example, has done with great effect.
+Indeed, this is exactly the kind of thing that fuzz-testing of web browsers, for example, has done with great effect[^webfuzzing].
 The problem in this case is that the size of the input and output space is not at all in proportion to the complexity of the code.
 If we were writing an HTTP server, we may indeed want to be generating random requests, throwing them at the web server, and making sure it was